RainlyApp/rainly-assets/README.md

 Repository used for storing static files and images.

-Through the use of GitHub Pages, all files in the docs folder are uploaded to https://jordan-kowal.github.io/assets/[path].
+Any asset placed in the `docs` folder will be accessible through https://rainlyapp.github.io/rainly-assets/[path].